maxglassie/checks-for-understanding/module-2/backend/week_two.md

 Note: When you're done, submit a PR.

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?
+AR is an object relational mapper.
+It essentially translates the rows of a database into Ruby object instances that we can use standard OOP on.
+Rows are objects with the column values as attributes, and tables are classes.
+Fundamentally, it allows us to push the management of state to the database and have the application itself be written in a functional style in response to HTTP requests.

 2. Assume you have the following model:

 ```ruby